simeononsecurity/simeononsecurity.ch/content/articles/open-source-software-security/index.en.md

 The **Heartbleed bug** is a prime illustration of how transparency in open source software can lead to enhanced security.
 When this critical vulnerability surfaced in the OpenSSL library in 2014, the open source community swiftly mobilized to patch it.
 The accessibility of the source code allowed for a rapid response, minimizing the potential for widespread exploitation.

-The open source advantage doesn't stop at transparency; it's also about the power of collaboration, which we'll delve into next.
+The open source advantage doesn't stop at transparency; it's also about the power of collaboration, which we'll dig into next.

 Discover more about the impact of collaboration in the security of open source software in the following section.